Mojave Desert: Geology

 The Mojave Desert is a source of various minerals and metallic materials.
-Due to the climate, there is an accumulation of weathered bedrock, fine sand and silt, both sand and silt sediments becoming converted into colluvium.
-The deposits of gold, tungsten, and silver have been mined frequently prior to the Second World War.
-Additionally, there have been deposits of copper, tin, lead-zinc, manganese, iron, and various radioactive substances but they have not been mined for commercial use.
+Due to the climate, there is an accumulation of weathered bedrock and fine sand and silt, forming colluvium.
+Deposits of gold, tungsten, and silver were heavily exploited prior to the Second World War.
+Deposits of copper, tin, lead-zinc, manganese, iron, and various radioactive substances are known to exist but have not been commercially mined.

 Ecology

 Flora

-The flora of the Mojave desert consists of various endemic plant species, notably the Joshua Tree, which is a notable endemic and indicator species of the desert.
-There is more endemic flora in the Mojave desert than almost anywhere in the world.
-Mojave Desert flora is not a vegetation type, although the plants in the area have evolved in isolation because of the physical barriers of the Sierra Nevadas and the Colorado Plateau.
-Predominant plants of the Mojave desert include all-scale (Atriplex polycarpa), creosote bush (Larrea tridentata), brittlebush (Encelia farinosa), desert holly (Atriplex hymenelytra), white burrobush (Hymenoclea salsola), and most notably, the Joshua tree (Yucca brevifolia).
-Additionally, the Mojave desert is also home to various species of cacti, such as silver cholla (Cylindropuntia echinocarpa), Mojave prickly pear (O. erinacea), beavertail cactus (O. basilaris), and many-headed barrel cactus (Echinocactus polycephalus).
-Less common but distinctive plants of the Mojave desert include ironwood (Olneya tesota), blue Palo Verde (Parkinsonia Florida), chuparosa (Justicia californica), spiny menodora (Menodora spinescens), desert senna (Cassia armata), California dalea (Psorothamnus arborescens), and goldenhead (Acamptopappus shockleyi).
-The Mojave desert is generally abundant in winter annuals.
-The plants of the Mojave desert each generally correspond to an individual geographic feature.
-As such, there are distinctive flora communities within the desert.
+Flora of the Mojave Desert consists of various endemic plant species, notably the Joshua Tree, a notable indicator species.
+There is more endemic flora in the Mojave Desert than almost anywhere in the world.
+Mojave Desert flora is not a vegetation type, although the plants in the area have evolved in isolation because of the physical barriers of the Sierra Nevada and the Colorado Plateau.
+Predominant plants of the Mojave Desert include all-scale (Atriplex polycarpa), creosote bush (Larrea tridentata), brittlebush (Encelia farinosa), desert holly (Atriplex hymenelytra), white burrobush (Hymenoclea salsola), and famously, the Joshua tree (Yucca brevifolia).
+Additionally, the Mojave Desert is also home to various species of cacti, such as silver cholla (Cylindropuntia echinocarpa), Mojave prickly pear (O. erinacea), beavertail cactus (O. basilaris), and many-headed barrel cactus (Homalocephala polycephala, syn.
+Echinocactus polycephalus).
+Less common but distinctive plants of the Mojave Desert include ironwood (Olneya tesota), blue Palo Verde (Parkinsonia florida), chuparosa (Justicia californica), spiny menodora (Menodora spinescens), desert senna (Cassia armata), California dalea (Psorothamnus arborescens), and goldenhead (Acamptopappus shockleyi).
+The Mojave Desert is generally abundant in winter annuals.
+The plants of the Mojave Desert generally correspond to individual geographic features, resulting in the formation of distinctive flora communities.

 Fauna

-Notable species of the Mojave desert include bighorn sheep (Ovis canadensis), mountain lions (Puma concolor), black-tailed jackrabbits (Lepus californicus), and desert tortoises (Gopherus agassizii).
+Notable species of the Mojave Desert include bighorn sheep (Ovis canadensis), mountain lions (Puma concolor), black-tailed jackrabbits (Lepus californicus), and desert tortoises (Gopherus agassizii).
 Various other species are particularly common in the Mojave Desert, such as the LeConte's thrasher (Toxostoma lecontei), banded gecko (Coleonyx variegatus), desert iguana (Dipsosaurus dorsalis), chuckwalla (Sauromalus obesus), and regal horned lizard (Phrynosoma solare).
 Species of snake include the rosy boa (Lichanura trivirgata), Western patch-nosed snake (Salvadora hexalepis), and Mojave rattlesnake (Crotalus scutulatus).
 These species can also occur in the neighboring Sonoran and Great Basin deserts.

 The animal species of the Mojave Desert have generally fewer endemics than its flora.
-However, endemic fauna of the Mojave Desert include Kelso Dunes jerusalem cricket (Ammopelmatus kelsoensis), the Kelso Dunes shieldback katydid (Eremopedes kelsoensis), the Mohave ground squirrel (Spermophilus Mohavensis) and Amargosa vole (Microtus californicus scirpensis).
-The Mojave fringe-toed lizard (Uma Scoparia) is not endemic, but almost completely limited to the Mojave desert.
+However, endemic fauna of the Mojave Desert include Kelso Dunes Jerusalem cricket (Ammopelmatus kelsoensis), the Kelso Dunes shieldback katydid (Eremopedes kelsoensis), the Mohave ground squirrel (Spermophilus mohavensis) and Amargosa vole (Microtus californicus scirpensis).
+The Mojave fringe-toed lizard (Uma scoparia) is not endemic, but almost completely limited to the Mojave Desert.
 There are also aquatic species that are found nowhere else, such as the Devils Hole pupfish, limited to one hot spring near Death Valley.